Evacuations ordered as California braces for rain, floods - KESQ

 Robert O’Neill, an insurance broker who lives and works just south of San Francisco, said he lined up to get sandbags for his garage and for a co-worker’s home to prepare for the storm.

 As president of Town & Country Insurance Services, he gave employees the option of working from home Wednesday, which many did, he said.
-He plans to leave the office early and head home where he has go-bags packed with clothes, medicine, electronic chargers and important papers.
-He has sleeping bags and three days’ worth of water, nuts and protein bars.
+He planned to leave the office early and head home where he has water and food and go-bags packed with clothes, medicine, electronic chargers and important papers.

 “We’re in a big city, so we wouldn’t be too stranded too long, but you never know,” he said.

-The storms in California still aren’t enough to officially end the drought, now entering its fourth year.
-The U.S. Drought Monitor showed that most of the state is in severe to extreme drought.

-Elsewhere, in the Midwest, ice and heavy snow has taken a toll this week, closing down schools in Minnesota and western Wisconsin — and causing a jet to go off an icy taxiway after landing in a snowstorm in Minneapolis.
+Storms were taking a toll elsewhere in the U.S. as well.
+In the Midwest, ice and heavy snow this week closed down schools in Minnesota and western Wisconsin and caused a jet to go off an icy taxiway after landing in a snowstorm in Minneapolis.
 No passengers were injured, Delta airlines said.

 Associated Press writers Janie Har in San Francisco, Sophie Austin in Sacramento, California, Steve Karnowski in Minneapolis and Rick Callahan in Indianapolis contributed to this report.